HARRIFIED/HARRIFIED/README.md

 - **LinkedIn:** [Harrified](https://www.linkedin.com/in/harrified/)
 - **Twitter:** [@Harrified_](https://x.com/Harrified_))

-## 🎓 Experience & Background

-With over 3 years of experience working in both corporate and freelance settings, I've honed my skills in various domains and am continually learning to stay up-to-date with industry trends.

-## 🛠️ Open to Opportunities

 I’m open to new opportunities for front-end, mobile, and back-end roles.
 Feel free to reach out if you have a project or role in mind!